← Back to Articles

 • Keep temperatures between 65–85°F (18–29°C)

-• Use rooting hormone for faster results (optional)
+• Use a rooting hormone like this for faster results (optional)

 Common Problems When Propagating Snake Plants